Both immigrants and IT startups suffer in Swedish housing shortage

 The lack of housing is also putting off businesses.

-In Stockholm, where a one-bedroom "basement flat" with almost no natural light is on the market for 7.5 million crowns ($880,000) and black market rental contracts cost hundreds of thousands, the housing market was too much for German start-up Cuponation, an Internet company that helps consumers find discounted goods.
+In Stockholm, where a one-bedroom "basement flat" with almost no natural light is on the market for 7.5 million crowns (611,026 pound) and black market rental contracts cost hundreds of thousands, the housing market was too much for German start-up Cuponation, an Internet company that helps consumers find discounted goods.

 EXCEPTIONAL HOUSING SHORTAGE